... dit nouveaux voyages !

 “It was once easy to dismiss Darwin as a frontier town full of brawling fishermen, dreamy hippies and redneck truckers.
 "But with a pumping nocturnal scene, magical markets and restaurants, and world-class wilderness areas just down the road, today Darwin is the triumph of Australia’s Top End." - Lonely Planet

 Forget the kangaroos of Sydney and Melbourne, Darwin is the “real” Australia.
-Sitting on the very tip of the country, it’s a gateway to the outback with its abundance of beaches and wild life, especially crocodiles.
+Sitting on the very tip of the country, it’s a gateway to the outback with its abundance of beaches and wild life, especially

 Despite its deadly creatures this outback city is still a lively destination with plenty of wharf-front restaurants and markets best enjoyed during one of their killer sunsets.